Keeping Our Staff and Families Safe and Healthy During COVID-19

-The Children’s Inn at NIH requires all staff, patients and caregivers to wear a mask over their nose and mouth and maintain a physical distance of six feet, regardless of vaccination status.
-Families and staff must also complete a health screening before entering The Inn.
+Regardless of vaccination status, The Children’s Inn at NIH requires all staff, patients, and their family members to wear a mask over their nose and mouth and maintain a physical distance of six feet.
+Families and staff must also complete a health screening when entering The Inn.

 During Your Stay

-- Only patients and caregivers with a reservation can enter The Children’s Inn.
+- Only patients and caregivers with a reservation can enter The Inn.

 Our Safety Approach

-- Hand sanitizer and wipe dispensers are readily available throughout The Inn.
+- Hand sanitizer disinfecting wipes are readily available throughout The Inn.

-You would not be allowed to return to The Inn until your test results were known and you were cleared to return by your health care provider.
+• You would not be allowed to return to The Inn until your test results are confirmed and you are cleared to return by your medical team.

 Regardless of vaccination status, we strongly discourage families from leaving campus for trips into the community due to the risk of exposure.
-If a family member leaves campus for a non-medical purpose, such as dining out, it will result in needing to quarantine in their room and then completing a COVID-19 test five days after returning to The Children’s Inn.
-Leaving campus may also jeopardize the family’s ability to continue staying at The Inn.
+If a family member leaves campus for a non-medical purpose, such as dining out, it will result in needing to self-isolate in their room and then completing a COVID-19 saliva test five days after returning to The Children’s Inn.
+Leaving campus will jeopardize the family’s ability to continue staying at The Inn.

 For the carefully planned, off-campus trips arranged by Inn staff, we work in coordination with the medical teams.
 We use the NIH’s shuttle to lessen the risk of our families coming into contact with someone outside of their pods.
 We also monitor physical distancing measures.
 Most importantly, two Inn staff members attend and supervise off-campus excursions to ensure safety and health procedures are being followed.